 Blackhorse Pub & Brewery

-Once you have learned the history of Clarksville, take a stroll down Franklin Street to admire the public art and historic buildings.
 Stop for some pizza, craft brews, and beer cheese dip at Blackhorse Pub and Brewery before continuing on to the Downtown Artists Co-op.
-This creative space allows local artists and artisans to showcase their works to the community, and gives patrons an opportunity to purchase pieces for their collections.
+This creative space allows local artists and artisans to showcase their works to the community and gives patrons an opportunity to purchase pieces for their collections.
+If you are feeling inspired, head just a block over to ArtLink to create your own work of art or create some pottery at River City Clay.

 When you have shopped until you dropped, head on over to Johnny's Big Burger, a true Clarksville classic since 1965, for a burger and their signature Bun N Cream (a fried honey bun topped with vanilla ice cream).
-After dinner, if you aren’t quite ready to head in for the night, check out Kings Bluff Brewery for some seasonal brews and great vibes.

 Day Three